IKEA Return Policy: All Your Questions Answered on One Page

 See Also: Sam’s Club Return Policy: Here’s Exactly How It Works

-So if you finally get your stuff home (and spend an entire weekend assembling it) you can still return it to IKEA if you change your mind or it has a defect.
+So if you finally get your stuff home (and spend an entire weekend assembling it) you CAN still return it to IKEA if you change your mind or it has a defect.

 After you return it, they’ll put it in the “assembled” discount section for bargain shoppers to grab.